danielhoop/2D-jump-and-run/front-end/README.md

 npm run postbuild
 ```

-## Launch website
+# Launch website
-Open this file in your web browser:
+Open this file in your web browser:  `./build/index.html`.
-./build/index.html
+Don't forget to run the server in `../back-end/`